 Who is to say if the word of a god can be trusted?
 Not I. I’ve met but the one, and am most hopelessly biased on the subject.
-Still, to have walked in such circles, to have seen the things I have, it is not unreasonable to confirm the basics, and take a great deal more on well earned faith.
+Still, to have walked in such circles, to have seen such things with one’s own eyes, it is not unreasonable to confirm the basics, and take a great deal more on well earned faith.

 Many things will be written on the matter, some of them even true.
 It is less my concern if any such lies and follies might flatter.
 Ascension tends to do well enough with that.
 One worries more for a mortal legacy, all too easily lost in the long shadow divinity might cast.

 It does not begin grandly, nothing ever truly does.
 Oh surely I could start with kings and emperors, dragons and old gods.
 One could wallow in such hallowed trappings for a time, set the stage for what was to come.
 Perhaps some of these – those the world holds so readily in high regard – were even more than petty pawns.

 For dragons hatch, wet and mewling.
 Young emperors must first learn to walk.
 Kings as babes stood close at their mothers hem.
 To ignore this, is to forget what matters.
 That all who were great, started small.
 Even gods, most often come from nothing.

 So it must begin, with the simple and unadorned truth.

 On the seventh day of autumn, by a calendar that marked over six centuries from the dawn of a great empire – even then, long gone – a child was born.
 It was a beginning far removed from the mighty bastions of power in the world, and witnessed by precious few to remember even so much as a name.

 If he was truly important, or merely a quirk in far grander schemes is open for debate.
 From far above the vantage of mortal eyes, it might be observed that through all the countless permutations of fate, there was but one in which he even lived.
 That it was this, of all possible worlds, that might endure.